MCDLG Newsstand

 The drain trough captures water along the face of the louver.
 From here, these troughs can direct rainwater to channels in the jambs.

 Accessories provide additional tools for water rejection.
 Drain pans sit under the sill of the louver and capture excess water that drains out of the louver.
 They have an open face for water to spill out and a raised backplate to prevent water from spilling back through the louver’s sill.
 Drain pans are optional for drainable louvers and severe weather louvers, but they come with hurricane louvers as a standard feature.
 This design works well for louvers installed flush with the opening.
-For recessed louvers, rejected water will collect along the space between the louver and the edge of the ventilation opening.
-Sill extensions provide a pathway for this water by extending the sill to the edge of the opening.
-It is sloped, just like the louver’s sill, so that water can easily slide down the ramp and out of the opening.

-Choosing the best louver is a balancing act between protecting the opening and allowing airflow in.
-A smooth blade profile will provide the best air performance, but it won’t protect against rainfall like a blade with catches.
-Drainable blades are not designed for air performance.
 When you add features to a blade profile, these features decrease the amount of free area between the blades.
 A smaller free area will increase pressure drop.
 You may find that the benefits of water rejection outweigh this loss in air performance.
 All louvers will have a requirement for airflow.
 Your louvers should accept the necessary amount of air while rejecting rainwater.

-Severe weather louvers are designed to protect ventilation opening during serious weather, where heavy rainfall will be driven by high winds.
-These louvers will have the same drainable features as drainable louvers, but severe weather louvers are designed to reject heavy rainfall during severe weather events.
 And more importantly, they are tested and rated for severe weather scenarios.
 These louvers will have an AMCA rating for Water Penetration, Wind Driven Rain, or both.
 Severe weather louvers provide greater protection, second only to hurricane louvers.
 Hurricane louvers are heavily reinforced and should only be chosen for applications that call for hurricane-rated protection.

 A drainable louver and a severe weather louver